 Tuition Reimbursement - Many local healthcare employers offer tuition reimbursement for graduate study.
 Check with your employer’s human resources personnel to find out if you qualify.

-The Nurse Practitioner degree will prepare you for a wide array of career paths to choose from, including clinical and nonclinical opportunities.
+The Family Nurse Practitioner degree will prepare you for a wide array of career paths to choose from, including clinical and nonclinical opportunities.